dylanslewis/stylesync/Sources/StyleSyncCore/Templates/README.md

 ## Optional placeholders

-Defines a placeholder that is dependant on a condition, such as a style being [deprecated](https://github.com/dylanslewis/stylesync/blob/master/README.md/#deprecation).
-The placeholder must be on the same line as the code that to generate if the condition is satisfied.
+These represent a placeholder that is dependant on a condition, such as a style being [deprecated](https://github.com/dylanslewis/stylesync/blob/master/README.md/#deprecation).
+The placeholder must be on the same line as the code to generate if the condition is satisfied.

 | Placeholder | Definition |
 | --- | --- |